dyson-ai/grip/README.md

 ## Topics, services and actions of simulated ROS robot

-The provided ROS interface should allow for ROS standard communication (e.g. if you want to connect the robot to moveit, or subscribe to its topics, tf, services, actions, sensors, etc)
+The provided ROS2 interface2 should allow for ROS standard communication (e.g. if you want to connect the robot to moveit, or subscribe to its topics, tf, services, actions, sensors, etc)

 Happy coding!